Adventure Park, Kollam

 Asramam Adventure Park is an urban park in the core Kollam city of Kerala state.
 It was opened after 1980, on 48 acre of city-owned land.
 Located beside the Kerala's pride, backwaters of Ashtamudi, this place popularly known as Asramam Picnic Village.
 It is the main centre of recreational activities in Kollam city.
-The Kollam District Tourism Promotion Council conducts regular backwater cruises in houseboats, luxury boats and speedboats from the Boat Club.
+The Kollam District Tourism Promotion Councils (DTPC) conducts regular backwater cruises in houseboats, luxury boats and speedboats from the Boat Club.
 The mangroves near this park is very famous in all over India.
 So many endangered species of trees are surviving in the park.